255BITS/BackdropBuild/README.md

 # GPTActionHub: A Repository of GPT actions

-A GPTs creator hub where API hosts and GPT creators converge to create capable GPTs.
+API hosts and GPT creators meet to create capable GPTs.

-We succeed when GPT creators succeed.
+Live nonfunctional prototype at [gptactionhub.com](gptactionhub.com)

 ## For API Hosts

 * API setup: Adhere to a standard API specification for seamless action integration.
+* API directory
 * Logs of usage

 ## For GPT Creators

 * Action Integration: Enhance GPT models by incorporating selected marketplace actions.
+* Combine actions across providers
+* Stats and logs